If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 As we explore the realm of podiatry, the disparities between adult and children's feet unfold like chapters in an evolutionary narrative.
 Adults, with fully developed skeletal structures, boast arches that have endured the test of time, providing stability and balance.
 In contrast, children's feet can be likened to blank canvases, each step imprinting a unique pattern of growth.
 The arches are pliable and unfixed, mirroring the malleability of childhood itself.
 Ligaments and tendons, gradually gaining resilience, transform these delicate feet into the robust foundation required for a lifetime of mobility.
 The bones, still in the process of ossification, reflect the ongoing saga of physical development.
 If you notice that your child exhibits foot development problems, it is suggested that you consult a podiatrist for a thorough exam and diagnosis.

 The health of a child’s feet is vital to their overall well-being.
-If you have any questions regarding foot health, contact one of our podiatrists of Port Richmond Family Footcare.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you have any questions regarding foot health, contact Steven Spivak, DPM of Mount Holly Family Footcare.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 Tips for Keeping Children's Feet Healthy